Shine-Bright-Meow/meowCarrier/README.md

 > Set PCB Thickness to 1.0 if you are using the case from this repository.

 > [!NOTE]
-> When ordering PCBs, please check if the case recommends a certain thickness it is designed for.
-For example, the case in this repository and Cheesecake recommend 1.0mm Thickness.
-If unspecified, the default 1.6mm will do.
-The case in this repository has loose tolerances incase you ordered the default 1.6mm thickness, it will work okay.

-> [!NOTE]
 > JLCPCB usually produces Green colored PCB the quickness.
 Other colors have additional days added.

 > [!NOTE]